 You may also find that a feather pillow is more mouldable to suit your needs better.
 Here you can twist or tie the pillow in the middle to make a butterfly shape, resting the slimmest part of your neck in the middle of it to maintain neutral alignment.
 Additionally, placing a small pillow between your knees will help maintain your hip and lower back alignment to help to reduce any lower back pain.

 Here your pillow should supply support for your natural forward neck curve.
 Here, a thicker pillow base positioned where your neck is slimmest can help maintain neutral alignment by preventing your neck from sloping forwards or backwards.
 You may find that an additional one will help you to maintain neutral alignment or that rolling up a small towel length-ways and placing it with your pillow where your neck curves forwards will help you to maintain your neck in the midline.
 You might also use one underneath your knees to maintain your hip and lower back alignment.

 This position is not the most ideal sleeping posture as the neck is often turned and held in one direction for several hours.
 Front sleepers are encouraged to place a pillow under their chest or sleep with a shoulder slightly back to place the neck in a more neutral position and avoid over-extension.

-Lastly, pillows do lose the qualities that supply support and comfort over time and need to be replaced.
-Often, pillows will have expiry dates written on them but a key indicator of when to change your pillow is when you start to feel neck pain or stiffness upon waking in the morning.
+Lastly, they do lose the qualities that supply support and comfort over time and need to be replaced.
+Often, pillows will have expiry dates written on them but a key indicator of when to change it is when you start to feel neck pain or stiffness upon waking in the morning.
 Generally, pillows should be replaced every one to two years.